Laser Engraving Systems

 parts of a laser

-Some of the critical components of the laser are the laser source, galvanometer, also commonly called a galvo, and lens.
+Three of the critical components of the laser are the laser source, the galvanometer (also called a galvo), and the lens.
 The source builds the energy and then shoots the energy into the galvanometer.
 The galvanometer redirects this energy through a series of rotating mirrors onto the part through the lens.
 To the left we can see the power supply for the galvo along with the red light generator.
 The red light generator allows a separate laser image to be cast onto the part before the part is marked to insure the mark is exactly where the operator wants it.

 On the right is an image of the galvo with the lens removed and the laser moving the galvanometer’s mirrors quickly in rapid succession over the part.